Getting into a leadership position can be difficult.

 And albeit entitlement coupled with strong and forceful action can be helpful in quickly climbing dominance hierarchies, it’s almost always bad to keep the goodwill of the people which, in turn, makes it hard to keep your power -at least legitimately-.

-This is especially true in democratic bodies where politicians can be voted out.
-And leaders are often voted out independently of their results and simply based on how much people like them (or dislike them).
+And in any democratic organization and in most groups, leaders and politicians can be voted out.
+And leaders are often voted out independently of their results but simply based on how much people like them (or dislike them).